 One way is to softly wedge a 4-5 inch long rubber stick beside each group of three wires.
 Some technicians prefer that method, so if you see that, it's okay.
 They may use several rubber sticks at a time isolating a few notes at a time and work on those.

 My technician uses a long piece of narrow felt.
 This is wedged around each group of three strings.
-This means that of each of three strings, the outer two are stabilized and will not respond to the hammer - only the center string will respond to the hammer when the key is struck.
+This means that of each of the three strings, the outer two are stabilized and will not respond to the hammer—only the center string will respond to the hammer when the key is struck.

 Adjusting the Strings